Amazon will stop accepting UK Visa credit cards

-Amazon has communicated to your customers who are planning to stop accepting UK-issued Visa credit card payments from January.
+Amazon has communicated to your customers that you are planning to stop accepting payments via Visa credit cards issued in the UK from January.
 Brexit is largely to blame.

 The The giant has communicated it through an email to the users of the site, and in the message it blamed the high costs of processing payments.
 According to him release:

-As of January 19, 2022, we will unfortunately no longer accept Visa credit cards issued in the UK, due to the high fees Visa charges for processing credit card transactions.
+As of January 19, 2022, we will sadly no longer accept Visa credit cards issued in the UK, due to the high fees Visa charges for processing credit card transactions.

 In addition, the retailer has also explained that it would continue to accept Visa debit cards and other credit cards, including Mastercard and American Express, although it acknowledged that the change would be “inconvenient” for some customers.